 \section{Introduction}

 Active materials are ubiquitous non-equilibrium systems that can be found in many natural processes and biological systems, such as cellular cytoskeletons \cite{saw2017topological, kawaguchi2017topological, prost2015active}, bacterial suspensions \cite{sokolov2007concentration, wensink2012meso, dunkel2013fluid}, flocks of birds \cite{toner1995long}, and schools of fish \cite{katz2011inferring}.
-The components of such systems consume energy at the individual to drive forces or motion at the individual particle scale, which leads to emergent macroscale collective dynamics \cite{marchetti_hydrodynamics_2013, ramaswamy2010mechanics}.
-In this article, we study a class of active matter known as an active nematic, which describes a system of rodlike particles that are placed at sufficient density to form a nematic liquid crystal with orientational order but is continually driven out of equilibrium by the propulsion of the particles.
-We focus on a widely studied experimental model active nematic system, consisting of elongated bundles of microtubules and molecular motors (kinesins), in which the kinesins consume adenosine triphosphate (ATP) fuel to drive sliding of microtubules relative to each other (Figure \ref{activefilament}) \cite{decamp2015orientational, sanchez2012spontaneous, henkin2014tunable}.
+The components of such systems consume energy to drive forces or motion at the scale of individual particles, which leads to emergent macroscale collective dynamics \cite{marchetti_hydrodynamics_2013, ramaswamy2010mechanics}.
+In this work, we study a class of active matter known as an active nematic, which describes a system of rodlike particles that are placed at sufficient density to form a nematic liquid crystal with orientational order, but are continually driven out of equilibrium by propulsion of the particles.
+We focus on a widely studied experimental model active nematic system, consisting of elongated bundles of microtubules and molecular motors (kinesins), in which the kinesins consume adenosine triphosphate (ATP) fuel to slide microtubules relative to each other (Figure \ref{activefilament}) \cite{decamp2015orientational, sanchez2012spontaneous, henkin2014tunable}.
 These motions produce topological defects and chaotic flows that compete with the equilibrium orientational order, producing spectacular spatiotemporal behaviors.
 Describing and understanding the rich behaviors that arise from this interplay is a challenge at the forefront of modern physics.

-A remarkable characteristic of active nematics is the continuous proliferation and annihilation of topological defects in regions where the nematic orientational order is disrupted \cite{putzig2016instabilities, tan2019topological}.
-This can occur when the activity of the particles in the nematic is sufficiently high to give rise to a flow that deforms the nematic structure, resulting in the formation of defects.